CMPUT301W24T09/fire-and-based/questions.md

 - is it okay to have the scan QR code in our navigation drawer (is it not accessible enough??)
 - should we have the filtering already done? --> is filtering of events okay?
 - switching to organizer mode??
+- in our UML, do we need to put all classes or just the classesd we currently have?

 ## Tyler Database Questions
 - Storing items --> Should we store EVERYTHING in the Database?
 Any local storage allowed?
 What do you recommend? ( Think the answer to this is all in db )